-Annual Report to the General Assembly
+Security Council Annual Report to the General Assembly

 Download a PDF of the complete table: Annual Report

-Yet the annual report continued to be a major source of member state dissatisfaction.
-The key recurring complaint was that the report was just a long catalogue of documents and meeting dates, lacking analysis and offering scant insights into the work of the Security Council.
-In most discussions concerning the report, its introduction—a short, very technical piece that simply described what was contained in each of the sections and listed all earlier documents relevant to the annual report’s format—was at the centre of attention.
+Yet the annual report continued to dissatisfy member states, who mainly complained that it remained a catalogue of documents and meeting dates, still lacking analysis and offering scant insight into the work of the Security Council.
+In most discussions concerning the report, its introduction—which continued to be a technical piece that described what was contained in each of the sections and listed all earlier documents relevant to the annual report’s format—was at the centre of attention.

-At face value it seemed that the above might result in major substantive changes to the content and the adoption process of the annual report.
-But whereas in 2002 the introduction was indeed somewhat more analytical than before and quite concise, in the years since it has more than doubled in length while losing its analytical edge.
-The only public debate by the Council on the adoption of its annual report took place in 2002.
-Since then, it has been adopted in a short routine session with no debate.
+The new process for the elaboration of the annual report seemed to promise substantive changes to its content and adoption process.
+In 2002, the introduction was indeed analytical and quite concise.
+In the years since then, however, it has more than doubled in length while losing its analytical edge.
+The only public debate by the Council on the adoption of its annual report also took place in 2002.
+Since then, it has been adopted in a short routine session with no discussion.

-With the calls for improvements continuing, in note S/2010/507, a few modifications were introduced.
-Among them, expanding the information on the work of the subsidiary bodies of the Council to include material on the counter-terrorism committees, sanctions committees, working groups and international tribunals established by the Security Council.
+With the calls for improvements continuing, the Council’s subsidiary body responsible for much of its working methods work, the Informal Working Group on Documentation and other Procedural Questions (IWG) continued to discuss aspects of the annual report and introduced some further modifications.
+In 2010, it expanded coverage of the work of the subsidiary bodies of the Council to include material on the counter-terrorism committees, sanctions committees, working groups and international tribunals established by the Security Council.

 In 2015, on the joint initiative of Lithuania and Russia, the IWG again revised the process for the elaboration of the annual report.
 The resulting note by the president, S/2015/944 of 10 December 2015, changed the reporting cycle for the report to cover a calendar year starting with 2017.
 It also moved the presentation of the report from the main part of the General Assembly’s regular session to the spring session that followed the reporting year.